-Q. What if my friend or family member has a caregiver?
-Are they eligible?
+Q. Can my friend or family member get meals if they have a caregiver?

-Individuals who have caregivers during the day who have the duty of preparing meals are not eligible for Meals on Wheels.
+Individuals who have daily caregivers with the responsibility of preparing meals are not eligible for Meals on Wheels.

 Q. Can I refer a family member to Meals on Wheels if I am a family caregiver and cannot be home during the day to prepare a meal for my loved one?

 Yes, you can refer your family member to Meals on Wheels.